theCat69/ergodox_ez-keymaps/README.md

 - If any erros comes up and you are not able to build the default keymap fix the errors until you can build it.
 - Create a symlink between your keymap folder inside your project and a the last folder corresponding to your keyboard then keymaps: `ln -s <full_path_to_my_folder> <full_path_to_my_keyboard_in_qmk_firmware>/keymaps`.
 In my case (i am on windows):  `ln -s C:\dev\c_projects\ergodoxez_zsa_fvd\fvd C:\Users\fef\qmk_firmware\keyboards\zsa\ergodox_ez\m32u4\glow\keymaps\`.
 - Build your keymap.
 In my case : `make zsa/ergodox_ez/m32u4/glow:<new_name_for_my_keymap>`.
+- If you wish to continue to use oryx GUI to modify your layout and merge it later into your custom keymaps create a branch name "oryx": `git branch oryx`
 - You are all setup to modify the keymap.c file from your layout to compile it again using make.
 - Compiled hex file can be found in the root folder of you qmk_firmware folder.
 - Flash your keyboard to test your new functionality !
 Personally i use keymapp that i downloaded from oryx website but feal free to use anything !